SurlyMae/jekyll-now/_posts/2019-12-17-containers.md

     - images: lists images available on host `docker images`
     - rmi: removes image `docker rmi nginx` (ensure no containers are running off this image before removing)
     - pull: downloads an image, stores it on host `docker pull nginx`
-    - exec: execute a command on a running container `docker exec my_container cat /etc/hosts` (prints the contents of the etc/hosts file)
+    - exec: execute a command on a running container `docker exec my_container cat /etc/hosts` (prints to the terminal the contents of the etc/hosts file)